Refinance My Mortgage Instead of Prepaying?

 The savings are even more impressive if you refinance from a higher interest rate.
 Assume you have a 6%, 30-year fixed rate mortgage with a $100,000 balance.
 You're scheduled to pay $600 per month, with total interest charges of $115,838 over the entire term, and you've been in your home for one year.
 You decide to refinance, with an outstanding balance of $98,772.

 You choose a 15-year fixed rate mortgage at 4%.
 Your monthly payment rises to $731 per month (an increase of about 22%), but over the term of the loan, you are scheduled to pay only $32,737 in interest.
-Subtracting the interest you've already paid in first year ($5,967), and assuming 2% costs to refinance ($1,975), your net interest savings are over $75,000.
+Adding to this total the interest you've already paid in first year of your mortgage ($5,967), and assuming you'll pay 2% of the loan amount in costs to refinance ($1,975), your net interest savings are still over $75,000.

 In effect, for an additional $131 per month, you are mortgage free in a total of just 16 years.
 If your income has risen, but your savings haven't, or you can't seem to find funds to prepay your mortgage on a regular basis, consider refinancing to a shorter term.
 For you, it would be a forced (rather than voluntary) mortgage prepayment plan.